algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 GitHub branches should be named in *Pascal_Snake_Case*.

-##### *organization*
+##### *Organisation*

-- Working version of the project go to the *Release* branch.
+- The working version of the project goes into the *Release* branch.
 - The main should be updated at least once a week.
 - Release should be made from the main.
 - There can't be any direct push to the main.
 - A new branch should be made for each feature.
-- Only push code that compile (exception for Error related to the SIM800L)
+- Only push code that compiles (exception for Error related to the SIM800L).
 - Issues should only be opened for problems in the *main* or *Release* branches.

 ### Coding

-When in doubt follow [this document](https://google.github.io/styleguide/cppguide.html) as this part only highlight the most relevant parts.
+When in doubt follow [this document](https://google.github.io/styleguide/cppguide.html) as this document only highlights the most important parts.

 ##### *Naming*

-Use clear name that describe the purpose of the object.
+Use clear names that describe the purpose of the object.
 Avoid abbreviations.
-Everything should be done in english.
+Everything should be done in English.

-- Variables :
+- Variables:
   - snake_case in a function.
   - snake_case_ with an underscore at the end when in the scope of a class.
-- Types and concepts (class, struct, alias, enum and type aliases) : PascalCase
+- Types and concepts (class, struct, alias, enum and type aliases): PascalCase.
-- Const and enum : prefixed with ``k`` then camelCase eg. ``kConstVariable``
+- Const and enum: prefixed with ``k`` then camelCase eg. ``kConstVariable``
-- Functions : camelCase
+- Functions: camelCase.
-- Namespaces : snake_case.
-Top level namespace should be the project name.
+- Namespaces: snake_case.
+The top-level namespace should be the project name.
-- Macro : UPPERCASE_SNAKE
+- Macro: UPPERCASE_SNAKE.

 ##### *Comments*

-Do not comment things that are obvious and easily readable.
+Do not make comments on things that are obvious and easily readable.
 Focus more on the Why than the what.

-All file should start with an overview of the abstraction provided in the file.
+All files should start with an overview of the abstraction provided in the file. \
-Class comments should describe when and how to use the class If a function use is not obvious it should explain it's use case.
-If the operation is not obvious it should be explained in the definition.
+Class comments should describe when and how to use the class. \
+If a function use is not obvious it should explain its use case.
+If the operation is not obvious it should be explained in the definition. \
-Global variable should have an explanation.
+Global variables should have an explanation.

-##### *formatting*
+##### *Formatting*

-- tab are 4 spaces long
+- tabs are 4 spaces long.
 - lines should be at most 80 characters long.
-- avoid non ASCII character
+- avoid non-ASCII characters.
-- If function parameter don't fit on a line they should wrap around
+- If function parameters don't fit on a line, jump to the next line to finish declaring the parameters.
-- open curly brackets on the same line as you end parameter declaration
+- Open curly brackets on the same line as your end parameter declaration

 example :
 ```cpp